Inspiration

 Discover Himalayan Funghi!

-Bhutan’s pristine forests and high-altitude coniferous landscapes are home to more than 400 mushroom species, including edible, medicinal, and rare varieties.
-Among them is the globally prized Tricholoma Matsutake (locally called Sangay Shamu), while other highlights include chanterelles, shiitake, and oyster mushrooms used in traditional cuisine, as well as the medicinal ophiocordyceps sinensis, or caterpillar fungus, a parasitic species that thrives on Himalayan moth larvae, revered as a rare local delicacy.
+Bhutan's forests and high-altitude landscapes are home to more than 400 mushroom species, from edible chanterelles, shiitake, and oyster mushrooms used in traditional cooking, to the globally prized Tricholoma Matsutake (known locally as Sangay Shamu), and the extraordinary Ophiocordyceps sinensis, or caterpillar fungus.
+This parasitic species grows on Himalayan moth larvae and is considered a rare local delicacy.

-The Bhutan Mushroom Tour invites travelers into the country's pristine forests to learn traditional foraging techniques from local villagers, identify mushrooms with expert mycologist Sabrita, and visit the National Mushroom Centre to understand the country's conservation efforts.
+The Bhutan Mushroom Tour takes families into the forest to learn traditional foraging techniques from local villagers, identify species with expert mycologist Sabrita, and visit the National Mushroom Centre to observe conservation efforts up close.

 Bhutan Mushroom Tours, https://bhutanmushroomtours.com/home